-Management has assessed the effectiveness of the internal control over financial reporting at 31 March 2011 based on the Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission ('COSO').
-Vodacom's controls have been included in the Group's assessment for the first time this year.
-Based on management's assessment management has concluded that the internal control over financial reporting was effective at 31 March 2011.
+Management has assessed the effectiveness of the internal control over financial reporting at 31 March 2012 based on the Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission ('COSO').
+Based on management's assessment management has concluded that the internal control over financial reporting was effective at 31 March 2012.

-Management has excluded from its assessment the internal control over financial reporting of entities which are accounted for under the equity method, including Verizon Wireless and SFR, because the Group does not have the ability to dictate or modify the controls at these entities and does not have the ability to assess, in practice, the controls at these entities.
-Accordingly, the internal controls of these entities, which contributed a net profit of £5,059 million (2010: £4,742 million) to the profit for the financial year, have not been assessed, except relating to controls over the recording of amounts relating to the investments that are recorded in the Group's consolidated financial statements.
+Management has excluded from its assessment the internal control over financial reporting of entities which are accounted for under the equity method, including Verizon Wireless, because the Group does not have the ability to dictate or modify the controls at these entities and does not have the ability to assess, in practice, the controls at these entities.
+Accordingly, the internal controls of these entities, which contributed a net profit of £4,963 million (2011: £5,059 million) to the profit for the financial year, have not been assessed, except relating to controls over the recording of amounts relating to the investments that are recorded in the Group's consolidated financial statements.

-During the period covered by this document there were no changes in the Company's internal control over financial reporting that have materially affected or are reasonably likely to materially affect the effectiveness of the internal controls over financial reporting.
+During the period covered by this document there were no changes in the Group's internal control over financial reporting that have materially affected or are reasonably likely to materially affect the effectiveness of the internal controls over financial reporting.

-The Company's internal control over financial reporting at 31 March 2011 has been audited by Deloitte LLP, an independent registered public accounting firm who also audit the Group's consolidated financial statements.
-Their audit report on internal controls over financial reporting is on page 76.
+The Group's internal control over financial reporting at 31 March 2012 has been audited by Deloitte LLP, an independent registered public accounting firm who also audit the Group's consolidated financial statements.
+Their audit report on internal control over financial reporting is on page 90.